Raju Ban Gaya Gentleman: Soundtrack

 The entire composition and background score was composed by Jatin–Lalit.
 Audio is available on Tips Music Films.
-The music of this album was a hit with songs like "Laveria Hua", "Dil Hai Mera Deewana" and "Seene Mein Dil Hai".
+The music of this album was a hit with songs like "Loveria Hua", "Dil Hai Mera Deewana" and "Seene Mein Dil Hai".
+The film's soundtrack album sold 1.8 million units in India, making it the eleven top-selling Bollywood music album of 1992.
 Most of the songs are sung by Kumar Sanu, along with Alka Yagnik, Sudesh Bhonsle, Sadhana Sargam and Jolly Mukherjee.

 Production

-G. P. Sippy initially wanted to cast a better-known actor than Shahrukh Khan who was still a newcomer at the time.
+G. P. Sippy initially wanted to cast a better-known actor than Shah Rukh Khan who was still a newcomer at the time.
+Original choices for the male lead included Aamir Khan and Vivek Mushran.
 But the co-producer Vivek Vaswani eventually convinced him.
 However, Sippy decided to cap the budget of the film at only ₹0.6 crore.
 Vaswani talked to Juhi Chawla into playing the female lead.
 Chawla was an established actress at the time.
 Vaswani convinced her to take the role by promising that Khan was the "next Aamir Khan".
 Chawla had heard of Khan but had never met or seen him.
 She was taken aback by his skinny frame and untidy hair when they first met on the sets.
 That night, she called Vaswani and yelled, "Eeek!
 Is this the next Aamir?!"

 Khan got married during the making of the film.
 Still struggling financially, he borrowed suits from the film's costume department for the wedding.
 Aziz Mirza and Vaswani attended the ceremony.